 Personal injury lawyers do not bill upfront for their services; instead, they take a percentage of the overall payout or jury award.
-Statistics prove that leave most plaintiffs with more money in their pocket than going it alone as a non-attorney.
+Statistics prove that it leaves most plaintiffs with more money in their pocket than going it alone as a non-attorney.

-There are a number of factors that can have an impact on the value of a soft tissue case.
+Several factors can impact the value of a soft tissue case.
 Each case poses a unique issue that can often change the valuation of the settlement amount.
-Some of the factors involved in these cases can affect the value of the case.
+Some of the factors involved in these cases can affect the case’s value.

-Here below is a list of situations and factors that could have an effect on just how much you can claim:
+Here below is a list of situations and factors that could affect just how much you can claim:

-You can receive full benefits to cover your costs in the past, present, and future through careful reporting, expert testimony, and aggressive litigation strategy.
-It is possible to make a successful claim for a soft tissue injury if you have sufficient evidence of your pain and suffering as well as how it could have got caused in the incident or car accident.
+Through careful reporting, expert testimony, and aggressive litigation strategy, you can receive full benefits to cover your past, present, and future costs.
+Making a successful claim for a soft tissue injury is possible if you have sufficient evidence of your pain and suffering and how it could have been caused in the incident or car accident.

-Worse still, a soft tissue injury’s early diagnosis leaves no space to evaluate how the plaintiff might get affected in the future if the injury does not recover according to the initial prognosis.
-Within three years, up to 64% of patients in one meta-analysis of 31 ankle injury trials had not completely recovered.
-Half of the patients experienced instability, 34% re-sprained their ankles, and a third of the patients experienced persistent pain.
+Worse still, a soft tissue injury’s early diagnosis leaves no space to evaluate how the plaintiff might get affected if the damage does not recover according to the initial prognosis.
+Within three years, up to 64% of patients in one meta-analysis of 31 ankle injury trials had not recovered.
+Half of the patients experienced instability, 34% re-sprained their ankles, and a third experienced persistent pain.

-To make the initial bid, insurance companies typically use a computer scoring system that is closely guarded by the industry.
-Allstate, for example, uses Colossus, which takes into account a variety of characteristics such as the nature of the accident, the geographic area, and similar settlements/verdicts.
+Insurance companies typically use a computer scoring system closely guarded by the industry to make the initial bid.
+Allstate, for example, uses Colossus, which considers various characteristics such as the nature of the accident, the geographic area, and similar settlements/verdicts.

 Individual dynamics – how you experience pain, what line of work you do, and what other symptoms may get aggravated, for example – are not taken into account by the computer.

-Consider this: if the insurance scheme operated too well, personal injury attorneys would be unnecessary.
+Consider this: personal injury attorneys would be unnecessary if the insurance scheme operated too well.
 A machine would never be able to have the same level of careful deliberation as a human mind.
-For a strong case, a standard “low-ball”
+For a strong case, a standard “low-ball.”

 Colossus bid of $6,500 and some odd adjustment could get made, with the second offer increasing to $12,000 – $15,000 if there is substantial property damage and no previous medical background.
 When lifestyle and potential pain and misery get taken into consideration, a perfect situation like that could easily fetch $800,000 at trial.

 The best personal injury attorneys take the time to get to know their clients and prepare them for trial.
 They inform clients of the dangers of going to trial rather than settling.
-They examine medical records, injury images, and other tangible facts, but they are also masters of convincing when it comes to the emotional considerations that have the power to change a plaintiff’s life forever.
+They examine medical records, injury images, and other tangible facts.
+Still, they are also masters of convincing when it comes to the emotional considerations that can change a plaintiff’s life forever.

-However, in my own experience, the average pain and distress payment in most claims is less than $15,000.
-This is due to the fact that the majority of claims include minor injuries.
+However, in my experience, the average pain and distress payment in most claims is less than $15,000.
+This is because the majority of claims include minor injuries.

-The seriousness of the injuries has a significant impact on the amount of pain and suffering damages awarded.
+The seriousness of the injuries significantly impacts the amount of pain and suffering damages awarded.
 When you look at my larger settlements, you notice a few things in common.

 In most cases, the injured survivor would not receive about $292,000 for pain and suffering.
-This is because the majority of cases do not necessitate a trip to the hospital and emergency surgery.
+This is because most patients do not require a hospital trip or emergency surgery.

 No, unless the value of your injury case is equal to or greater than the policy limits.

 Negotiation gets involved in the majority of personal injury situations.
 Whether you like it or not, that’s the way it is.
-Insurance firms anticipate that the injured person’s representative can negotiate on their behalf.
+Insurance firms anticipate that the injured person’s representative can negotiate.

-Adjusters recognize that many individuals (without an attorney) are poor negotiators in this situation.
+Adjusters recognize that many individuals (without an attorney) are poor negotiators.
 Some people are utterly incapable of negotiating.
-They simply lack the 16 years of experience fighting for compensation for pain and soft tissue injuries that the Ehline Law Firm has.
+They lack the 16 years of experience fighting for compensation for pain and soft tissue injuries that the Ehline Law Firm has.

-Hundreds of thousands (or even millions) of dollars can get lost by these innocent victims!
-This is something we know because our clients tell us how much they want to ask for.
-Their initial compensation demand recommendation in serious injury cases is often just too low.
-They actually do not place a sufficient value on their pain or soft tissue injury loss.
+These innocent victims can lose hundreds of thousands (or even millions) of dollars!
+We know this because our clients tell us how much they want to ask for.
+Their initial compensation demand recommendation in severe injury cases is often just too low.
+They do not place a sufficient value on their pain or soft tissue injury loss.

 Clients also told us that they would have accepted $30,000 from the insurance company if it had gotten offered.
-Nonetheless, we were able to secure a settlement for them in excess of $300,000.
+Nonetheless, we could secure a settlement for them over $300,000.
 That’s ten times the sum they would have gladly taken from the insurance company for their soft tissue injuries.

 So, if you have been in a car accident or any other incident where you have suffered a soft tissue injury, Michael Ehline and our team can be of assistance.
-A soft tissue injury can be a complex issue to take up with insurance companies, and that is where we come into play.
+A mild tissue injury can be a complex issue with insurance companies, which is where we come into play.
 We can take care of all the negotiations and settlement offers involved in the soft tissue injury case with the insurance company.

-For the best legal services provided by a Los Angeles spinal cord injury attorney, allow us to provide you with a free consultation.
-We have won over $150 million for a number of satisfied clients, and we are sure that we can add you to that list.
+For the best legal services, a Los Angeles spinal cord injury attorney provides, allow us to provide you with a free consultation.
+We have won over $150 million from many satisfied clients, and we are sure we can add you to that list.